billgraziano/xelogstash/README.md

 ### Release 1.3.2

 * Clean up leaking connection pool for invalid servers
-* Update what gets written into the variable substitions for GIT based on using GORELEASER.
+* Update what gets written into the variable substitutions for GIT based on using GORELEASER.
 See "Replacements" further down.

 ### Release 1.3.1